Cancer Services

 About GVHD

 Graft-versus-host disease is a possible complication of allogeneic stem cell transplants.
 While the best match will be used for you, your donor is not identical to you, and their immune cells can attack healthy organs in your body.
-GVHD can be a mild illness but is sometimes life-threatening.
+GVHD can be a mild illness, but it is sometimes life-threatening.
 It can develop shortly after transplant (acute GVHD) or several months, or even years later (chronic GVHD).
 We use medications to help prevent GVHD during the high-risk period.
-Common GVHD symptoms include:
+Common acute GVHD symptoms include:

 • Skin redness, rash